nest/nest-simulator/doc/documentation_workflow/user_documentation_workflow.rst

 Setting up your environment
 +++++++++++++++++++++++++++

-To keep things simple, we have created a conda environment for you.
-Installing it will enable you to smoothly generate documentation for NEST.
+We have created a Conda environment, which will enable you to generate documentation for NEST.

 If you are using Linux and want to install a full development environment: